 Mediation

-Similarly, mediation is a form of alternative dispute resolution, involving the shareholders meeting to try and resolve the dispute.
+Similarly, mediation is a form of alternative dispute resolution involving a shareholders’ meeting to try to resolve the dispute.
 The primary difference between negotiation and mediation is the presence of an impartial third party.
 In mediation, a third-party mediator is appointed to assist the parties in coming to a resolution.
+Parties may choose to nominate a mediator or can have a mediator appointed to them by the Law Society of their state.

 Court Proceedings